fab2s/SoUuid/README.md

 If you start generating now, base62 UUIDs will have a length of 21 chars until the 2398-12-22 05:49:06 (base 62 zzzzzzzzz = 13 537 086 546 263 551 µsec or 13 537 086 546 epoch time).
 This should leave enough time to think about left padding old UUIDs in case preserving a consistent ordering still matters at that point.

 This makes base62 format the second most efficient format for PK after the raw binary form.
 At the cost of 5 (or 6 if you have plans for year 2400) more characters, you get a more friendly format, ready to be used basically anywhere with no further transformation (url compatible etc) _except_ where case is insensitive.
-For DBMS, it's easy to make sure the PK field is case sensitive (bin ascii), but you cannot use these in filename on windows systems as the file system is case insensitive and that would open gate to collisions.
+For DBMS, it's easy to make sure the PK field is case sensitive (binary or ascii_bin), but you cannot use these in filename on windows systems as the file system is case insensitive and that would open a gate to collisions.

-In such case, base36 may be a better option.
+In such case, base36 format may be a better option.

 ### Base36